20 Small Business Tips and Tricks to Help You Grow

 When working with manual processes, there are bound to be errors.
-If you’re relying on a spreadsheet or form to input information, it’s easy to make mistakes or miss something.
+If you rely on a spreadsheet or form to input information, it's easy to make mistakes or miss something.

-Automation can eliminate these errors using digital forms or templates and data entry more accurately than handwriting.
+Automation can eliminate these errors using digital forms, templates, and data entry more accurately than handwriting.
 These solutions allow your business to collect accurate data and eliminate the need for errors.